ATD 1-LAW

 False

-1. A (a) ______ bailment is a type of bailment whereby the bailor transfers possession of property to the bailee on the basis that no compensation is to be paid, whereas, under a (b)________ bailment, the bailer does something for bailee to get something in return and after the accomplishment of the purpose, the bailee will pay him back and will also return his goods too.
+In reference to contracts, (i) ______ bailment is a type of bailment whereby the bailor transfers possession of property to the bailee on the basis that no compensation is to be paid, whereas under a (ii)______ bailment, the bailer does something for bailee to get something in return and after the accomplishment of the purpose, the bailee will pay him back and will also return his goods too.

-TRUE OR FALSE: A bailor has a duty to compensate bailee for breach of warranty
+TRUE or FALSE: A bailor has a duty to compensate the bailee for breach of warranty.

 True